fiveladdercon/launchpad/docs/support/engines.md

 		} else {

-			# recursively work on the sub-region
+			# recursively work on the child region

 			&work_on($child);
 		}